acersoz/Fall2017Swe573-ace/README.md

 # Fall2017Swe573-ace
-Software Development Practice
+##**Software Development Practice**
-This repository contains (and shall contain) all the **information** about the application developing during the Software Development Practive course.
+This repository is related with the Software Development Practice course and its related materials.